IMPORTANT RESOURCES

 - The CS Undergraduate Academics page has general information about our programs

-- The CS department faculty, programs, and courses (JHU catalog)
+- Explore CS programs and courses (JHU catalogue)

-Contact advising@cs.jhu.edu or your faculty adviser with questions about course selection, degree requirements, other minors and majors, and four-year degree planning.
+Contact advising@cs.jhu.edu or your faculty advisor with questions about course selection, degree requirements, other minors and majors, and four-year degree planning.

 University policies to keep you on track with your academic program: